 Facilitation in Africa is as broad and diverse as the continent itself.
 Made up of 54 countries, with as many as 2,000 different spoken languages and at least as many ethnic groups, the continent is rich in its many approaches to facilitation.
 Facilitation practice is also very deep-rooted in many African traditional and spiritual practices, and occurs naturally in many communities throughout the region.

-Africa Region Priorities
+Africa Region Strategic Priorities for 2022

 For more information about the region, please contact our Regional Director, Benjamin Manu, through email@example.com.

 Programme of events for 2022